MarcSerraPeralta/py-package-template/README.md

 git push origin --tags
 ```

+In the "tags" tab in GitHub, click on the defined tag and then click on `Create release from tag`.
+To generate automatic notes, click on `Generate release notes`.

 ## GitHub actions for CI/CD pipeline

 GitHub has (limited) free runners to run the CI pipeline for the repository.